-NDI offers a very low latency solution vs. H264, at the cost of higher network bandwidth.
+NDI offers a very low latency solution vs. RTSP / H264, at the cost of higher network bandwidth.

-TouchDesigner is compiled against the Version 3.5 of the NDI protocol, so multi-cast servers are supported.
+NDI can also use multi-cast to send it's data.
 For help on how to enable multi-cast for NDI, refer to the NDI documentation.
 Control for multi-cast is done outside of TouchDesigner using the NDI Access Manager tool, which comes with the Newtek NDI Tools.

 NDI supports sources tagging themselves as being parts of one or more named 'groups'.
 When an NDI receiver searches for sources, it can specify groups it's interested in to reduce the number of sources it lists.